AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

     defaultBranch = "main"
 ```

-To create the file, run these lines in terminal:
+To create the file, run these lines in terminal, each commented set at a time to explain clearly what each is doing:

 ```sh
 # Add email and username